We take your privacy seriously. Here are the things we do with your data:

 Wessex Community Assets Limited may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

 Newsletter subscription information

-We use an online service called MailChimp to send our monthly newsletter.
+We use an online service called Hubspot to send our monthly newsletter.
 It handles all of the data we need for this.
-Mailchimp is part of The EU-US data privacy shield agreement, and is fully compliant with the General Data Protection Regulation – you can read more in the Mailchimp Privacy Statement.
+Hubspot is part of The EU-US data privacy shield agreement, and is fully compliant with the General Data Protection Regulation – you can read more in the Hubspot Privacy Statement.

 You can unsubscribe from the newsletter at any time and remove your data completely by following the unsubscribe link in every newsletter, or contact us and we will do it for you.

 - Your name

 - IP address

 How we use the Hubspot information